kchetty-secops/python-projects/README.md

-# hello-world
+# Learning python
-First github repo - test

-Learning to make edits here :)
+Goal is to continue learning python for fun and creative projects while also learn to automate security/IT related tasks.